WINE MAKING TECHNIQUES

 This is the key reference in the selection of what type of fruit you may like to add to enhance the flavour and freshness, while still maintaining your wines original integrity.

-Day 1: Blend 1 -2 cups or more of fresh or frozen fruits such as berries, pitted and destemmed cherries, pineapple etc. Blend the fruit with some water and run it all through a medium mesh strainer to produce a seedless juice.
+Day 1: Blend 1 -2 cups or more of fresh or frozen fruits such as berries, pitted and destemmed cherries, pineapple etc. Blend the fruit with some water to produce a liquid puree juice and run it all through a fine mesh strainer or coffee filter to produce a pulp less, seedless juice.
 1 or 2 hard fruits, such as apples or pears, depending on their flavour intensity, can be added.
-Peel hard fruits, quarter, and remove hard seeds before blending.
+Peel hard fruits, quarter, and remove hard seeds before blending and straining.

 Microwave for 20 seconds to sanitize and warm.